-In this section, we will discuss a test to compare estimates based on fixed and random effects, and summarise the choice between these 2 models.
-In econometry, it is a commonly used procedure to assess the adequacy of a random effects model by a 'Hausman specification test'.
-The Hausmann test is a general procedure for comparing 2 estimates where one is asymptotically valid under more general conditions.
+The Hausman test is a general procedure for comparing 2 estimates where one is asymptotically valid under more general conditions.
 The rationale for preferring a fixed effects model would be that one of the (implicit) assumptions of the random effects model, that the random effects are independent of the predictors (X), is invalidated (the predictor in question is then termed 'endogenous').
-However, Skrondal and Rabe-Hesketh state this to be unnecessary because the test is really for a contextual effect of one of the predictors, and if the test is significant one should instead insert the missing contextual effect into the random effects model (Rabe-Hesketh and Skrondal (2012), Section 3.7).
-Moreover, the Wald test for contextual effects discussed in Section 21.4 remains valid.
-To illustrate, a Hausman specification test for the model of Example 21.2 gave $\chi^2(3)=0.63$, which is absolutely non-significant in a χ^2 distribution with 3 df.
-We already established in Example 21.6 that -dbp1c- does not have a contextual effect, and nor does -tx- because of its randomisation within groups.
+However, Skrondal and Rabe-Hesketh state this to be misguided because the test is really for a contextual effect of one of the predictors, and if the test is significant one should instead insert the missing contextual effect into the random effects model (Rabe-Hesketh & Skrondal, 2008, Section 3.2.1).
+Moreover, the Wald test for contextual effects discussed in i. there are no herd-level predictors, ii the number of herds is reasonably small, and iii there is more interest in the specific herds than assuming they represent a population.

+Section 21.4 remains valid.
+To illustrate, a Hausman specification test for the model of Example 21.2 gave $\chi^2(5)=4.33$ , which is absolutely non-significant in a $\chi^2$ distribution with 5 df (P=0.50).
+We leave it as an exercise for the reader to verify that none of the predictors in the model have a contextual effect.

-In our view, random effects for hierarchical levels are usually preferable, but fixed effects modelling is occasionally a useful approach to account for clustering in groups, particularly when:
+In our view, random effects for hierarchical levels are usually preferable, but fixed effects modelling is occasionally a useful approach to account for clustering in herds (say), particularly when: